 Founder or CEO voice — direct, on the record, not delegated to a PR firm statement.

-Restaurant crisis communications in 2026 is reputation engineering across the surfaces AI engines crawl.
+Restaurant crisis communications is reputation engineering across every surface the customer, the regulator, and the press read.
 The incident itself is unavoidable.
 The narrative around it isn't.

 Acknowledge inside the first news cycle, ideally within four hours.
 Confirm what is known, what is unknown, and the action being taken.
 Speed of acknowledgement is the single biggest predictor of recovery.